Federal Communications Commission Open Internet Order (2010): Controversy

 The issue at stake regarding Open Internet is whether the government should regulate internet access or whether the internet is best left to flourish unregulated.
 In April 2010, these arguments were tested in court, pitting Comcast against FCC regulators.
 A federal appeals court for the District of Columbia ruled in favor of Comcast in a unanimous 3-0 decision.
 The decision focused on the narrow principle of whether the FCC had the right to regulate Comcast's network principles.
 In fact, the opinion was written so narrowly as to prompt the former legal counsel for the FCC, Sam Feder, to classify it as "the worst of all worlds for the F.C.C.”
 In his estimation, the court case made it all but impossible for the FCC to expect an appeal victory, but it also opened up enough alternatives for the FCC to accomplish its same goals that Congress would be unlikely to give the FCC regulatory authority over the internet.
-Given these concerns, the FCC revised its plan for net neutrality, and the end result of that revision was the release of the current Open Internet rules.
+Given these concerns, the FCC revised its plan for net neutrality, and the result of that revision was the release of the current Open Internet rules.

 This controversy has often split along party lines with Democrats supporting the regulation and Republicans opposing it.
 Democrats believe that Open Internet is essential to providing fair access to information, but Republicans argue that the best way for the internet to flourish is for the government to stay out of it.
 However, in a major exception to this rule, President George W. Bush (R) decided to impose net neutrality regulation on Comcast in 2008.

 The FCC has continued to encounter difficulties in their efforts to establish an open internet policy.
 A 2014 ruling by a federal appeals court struck down rules implemented by the FCC pertaining to net neutrality.
 The court's decision emphasized the FCC's distinction between information services (broadband providers) and telecommunications services, which are treated as common carriers.
 Because the FCC had previously chosen not to classify broadband providers as a telecommunications service, the court ruled them exempt from treatment as common carriers.